Jerrrry123/Selene/README.md

 The conf parameter is a table containing the bots current settings.

 ### param
-The param parameter is a string that allows you to make commands that take parameters the parameter being separated from the command with a space, take /settimer for example this command takes a parameter that sets the time like ´/settimer 10min´ or ´/settimer 3sec´
+The param parameter is only passed to command functions and is a string that allows you to make commands that take parameters the parameter being separated from the command with a space, take /settimer for example this command takes a parameter that sets the time like ´/settimer 10min´ or ´/settimer 3sec´

 # Global functions